-The Laburnum Arch at Bodnant Garden
+Spring time at Bodnant Garden

-Spring is a special time at Bodnant Garden and opens with swathes of golden daffodils which fill the Old Park meadow around Easter time.
-As daffodils give way to carpets of bluebells in May, enjoy the spectacle of acres of cherry blossom and the scent of other flowering trees and shrubs throughout the garden; as well as herbaceous beds bursting with tulips, iris, and flowering perennials.
+At Bodnant Garden the season opens with swathes of golden daffodils which fill the Old Park meadow from March.
+As daffodils give way to carpets of bluebells, enjoy the spectacle of acres of cherry blossom and the scent of viburnums around the garden; as well as herbaceous beds bursting with bulbs and flowering perennials.

 Our National Collections of magnolias and rhododendrons light up the garden with colour from March to June, many of which were brought to Bodnant by famous plant hunters at the turn of the 1900s.

 Highlights of late spring include the famous ivory-petalled Handkerchief Tree, the flame-coloured Chilean Firebush, Himalayan Blue Poppies and cerise Himalayan Primulas.
 Towards the end of May you'll also see the first roses, clematis and water lilies opening on the Italianate Terraces.

 The spring display is crowned by the flowering of the Laburnum Arch, a pergola walkway of golden flowers which glows for three weeks in late May and early June - a dazzling finale to the season.

 In 2021 we're celebrating #GwleddYGwanwyn #BlossomWatch across the National Trust.
 Find out how you can get involved at our places, and from the comfort of your own homes, gardens and open spaces.